jpotts/alfresco-developer-series/actions/tutorial/tutorial.md

 * The complete source code for these examples is available on [GitHub](https://github.com/jpotts/alfresco-developer-series).
 * Official documentation for both Enterprise Edition and Community Edition is available at [docs.alfresco.com](http://docs.alfresco.com/).
-* [Mike Hatfield](http://blogs.alfresco.com/wp/mikeh/) and [David Draper](http://blogs.alfresco.com/wp/ddraper/) are two examples of Alfresco engineer blogs that are extremely useful if you are customizing Share.
+* Check the [Alfresco Community](https://community.alfresco.com) site for blog posts from Mike Hatfield and David Draper, two Alfresco engineers that write about customizing Share.
-* For deployment help, see [Packaging and Deploying Extensions](http://wiki.alfresco.com/wiki/Packaging_And_Deploying_Extensions) in the Alfresco wiki.
-* For general development help, see the [Developer Guide](http://wiki.alfresco.com/wiki/Developer_Guide).
-* For help customizing the data dictionary, see the [Data Dictionary](http://wiki.alfresco.com/wiki/Data_Dictionary_Guide) wiki page.
 * If you are ready to cover new ground, try another [ecmarchitect.com](http://ecmarchitect.com) tutorial in the [Alfresco Developer Series](http://ecmarchitect.com/alfresco-developer-series).